 - The space between baseline and descender is 2 units

-Once you feel comfortable with this ratio, you should start experimenting with the spacing to add versatility in your writing.
+Once you feel comfortable with this ratio, you should start experimenting with the spacing to add versatility to your writing.

 The pen angle

-As you can see in the image above, the pen angle stays consistently on 30 degrees.
+As you can see in the image above, the pen angle stays consistently at 30 degrees.

-There are just a few letters like w, v, x, that may be written with a steeper 45 degree angle.
+There are just a few letters, like w, v, and x, that may be written with a steeper 45-degree angle.

 Spacing between words

-For consistent and proper spacing between the words, leave a space that is of the same width of small letter ‘o’ of the script you’re writing.
+For consistent and proper spacing between the words, leave a space of the same width as the small letter ‘o’ of the script you’re writing.